 What are the Next Steps?

-Once you retain our law firm, you will talk with our team about adoption issues to help you further prepare for adoption.
+Once you have had a consultation appointment, and have decided to retain our firm, we will all talk together about adoption issues to help you further prepare for adoption.
 We will assist with your letter (also called a profile) to birth parents, give advice on choice of photos for your letter, and help you learn ways to connect with an expectant mother.
 After you are matched with a birth mother and she delivers the child, you will likely take the baby directly home from the hospital.
-About 8 months later, we will finalize your adoption in court.
+About 8 months later, we will finalize your adoption in court

 What Will It Cost?

-We work hard to keep our fees affordable and spaced out over time as we do the work for you.
-We charge for our initial two hour consultation separately so you have the opportunity to think about whether to move forward proceed.
+We work hard to keep our fees affordable and spaced out over time.
+We charge for our initial consultation separately so you have the opportunity to think about whether to move forward proceed.
 If you retain our office, there is a flat retainer fee to begin the process of looking for a child for you to adopt.
 Upon a match with an expectant mother, a middle fee is due.
 When the child is placed in your home, the final fee is paid.

 We also can help adoptive families who are working with a birth mother they found on their own or through a facilitator or agency, and with stepparent and adult adoptions.
 Fees are always discussed in advance of hiring our firm so you know what to expect for your situation.